On Generalizations of Some Distance Based Classifiers for HDLSS Data: Simulation Studies

+In all the examples (except Example~\ref{ex5}), the competing classifiers GLMNET, NN-RAND, SVM and NNET misclassify almost 50\% of the test sample points.
+Example~\ref{ex5} involves a {\it location} problem, and all these popular classifiers perform quite well, with SVM having a clear edge over the others, followed closely by NN-RAND.
+The non-linear classifier SVM-RBF leads to {\it perfect classification} in Example~\ref{ex6} (a {\it scale} problem), and an improved misclassification rate of about 21\% in Example~\ref{ex8} (having differences in their scatter matrices).

-To summarize the performance of classifiers in Table \ref{simtable}, we observe that our proposed ggSAVG and NN-ggMADD classifiers outperformed popular classifiers in all examples.
-In {\bf Example 1}, the misclassification rates of these classifiers are slightly more than those of gSAVG and NN-gMADD classifiers, respectively.
+To summarize the performance of our classifiers in Table \ref{simtable}, we observe that the proposed bgSAVG and NN-bgMADD classifiers outperform popular classifiers in all examples.
+In Example~\ref{ex1}, the misclassification rates of these classifiers are slightly more than those of the gSAVG and NN-gMADD classifiers, respectively.
 We have difference in marginal distributions, and it is not necessary to use variable clustering in this example.
-The same is true for {\bf Examples 4} and {\bf 5} as well, but the misclassification rates of ggSAVG and NN-ggMADD are similar to those of gSAVG and NN-gMADD in these two examples.
-These examples show that the block-generalized classifiers perform well even when it is not necessary to group the component variables.
-Moreover, the additional error incurred due to estimation of groups is negligible in such cases.
-In fact, GLMNET, NN-RAND and SVM misclassify almost 50\% of the test sample points.
-The non-linear classifier SVM-RBF leads to an improved misclassification rate of about 21\% in {\bf Example 6}.
+The same is true for Examples~\ref{ex4} and \ref{ex7} as well, but the misclassification rates of the bgSAVG and NN-bgMADD classifiers are quite similar to those of the gSAVG and NN-gMADD classifiers in these two examples.
+In fact, the additional error incurred due to estimation of groups is negligible in such cases.
+Moreover, the block-generalized classifiers improve over the generalized classifiers in Example~\ref{ex5}.
+These examples clearly show that block-generalized classifiers perform well even when it is not necessary to group the component variables.